ChavGill/NLUGameBus/README.md

 # NLUGameBus
 This is a website I created for a client.
-This is an active site for Next Level Up Game Bus
+This is an active site for Next Level Up Game Bus.

 **Link to project:**https://www.nlugamebus.com/